fhopeman/justlazy/README.md

 Pull-request and checkins will be tested automatically.

 ## Contributing
-Just feel free to contribute ..
+Just feel free to contribute..

 ### Setup
 To set up the project you just have to run the install command.